so-called-dinesh/ecommerce/README.md

 | `productId`    | Positive                              |
 | `quantity`     | At least 1                            |

-Order placement also verifies the product exists, is available, and has enough stock — otherwise the transaction is rejected and rolled back.
+Order placement also verifies the product exists, is available, and has enough stock at the time of the request — otherwise the transaction is rejected and rolled back.
+This check is **not race-condition-safe** (see [Concurrency caveat](#concurrency-caveat)).

 ---